xamarin/Xamarin.Auth/docs/readme.md

 API can be accessed (more in Details).

-## 3 Present/Launch the Login UI
+## 3 Presenting/Lunching UI and authenticating user

-This step is platform specific and it is almost impossible to share it accross platforms.
+This step is platform specific and it is almost impossible to share it across platforms.

 On Android, user would write the following code to present the UI.